Norma Waterson: The Watersons

-The band originated in the early 1960s with members Norma, brother Mike, and sister Elaine known as Lal, with their cousin John Harrison from Kingston High School.
-They had a skiffle band in the early 1960s but moved on to playing more traditional material.
-They were briefly known as "the Folksons".
-Their first recordings were for the Topic Records sampler New Voices and their first album, Frost and Fire, both from 1965.
-Frost and Fire was awarded the Melody Maker Album of the Year, a rarity for a debut album.
-The albums The Watersons and A Yorkshire Garland followed in 1966.
-The Watersons split up in 1968, when Norma went to work as a DJ on a radio station on Montserrat.
-She stayed there for three to four years and worked as a DJ for Radio Antilles.
+The band began in the early 1960s with the members being Norma, brother Mike, and sister Elaine (known as Lal), with their cousin John Harrison.
+They started as a skiffle band but moved on to playing more traditional material.
+Their first recordings date from 1965; the Topic Records sampler New Voices and their first album, Frost and Fire.
+Frost and Fire was awarded the Melody Maker Album of the Year.
+The albums The Watersons and A Yorkshire Garland came out in 1966 but the group disbanded in 1968.
+Norma moved to the island of Montserrat, working as a DJ for Radio Antilles.

-The group reformed in 1972, with John Harrison briefly replaced by Bernie Vickers.
-In that year they performed and arranged the music for the Alan Plater TV Play for Today, "The Land of Green Ginger", set and filmed in Hull, and appeared in a scene filmed in the Bluebell Folk Club.
+The group reformed in 1972, with John Harrison briefly replaced by Bernie Vickers, performing on the Alan Plater TV Play for Today, "The Land of Green Ginger", set and filmed in Hull, and appearing in a scene filmed in the Bluebell Folk Club.
 Vickers was replaced the same year by Waterson's husband, Martin Carthy.
 This line-up recorded For Pence and Spicy Ale (1975), Sound, Sound Your Instruments of Joy (1977), and Green Fields (1981).

-Later line-ups featured Mike Waterson's daughter Rachel Waterson, who briefly replaced Lal during a leave of absence caused by ill health in the mid-1980s, then continued to sing with the group on Lal's return.
-This five-piece line up performed regularly during the late 1980s and recorded a session for the BBC Andy Kershaw show in August 1986.
+In the mid-1980s, Mike Waterson's daughter Rachel Waterson replaced Lal, due to the latter's illness, remaining with the group on Lal's return.
+Regular performing included a session for the BBC Andy Kershaw show in 1986.
 In 1987, the group collaborated with Swan Arcade to form Blue Murder, who performed and recorded sporadically with various line-ups.
-Subsequent Watersons line-ups fluctuated, featuring Waterson's daughter Eliza Carthy, Anne Waterson, Jill Pidd and Maria Gilhooley at various times, but recording only occasionally.
+Subsequent line-ups fluctuated, featuring Waterson's daughter Eliza Carthy, Anne Waterson, Jill Pidd and Maria Gilhooley at various times, but recording only occasionally.

 Lal Waterson died in 1998 and, by the early 1990s, Carthy, Waterson and their daughter Eliza had formed the group Waterson:Carthy.
-The Watersons gradually ceased to sing live on a regular basis, but the family occasionally reconvened for special events and festival appearances, where they are usually billed as "The Waterson Family".
+They stopped singing live on a regular basis, but occasionally reconvened, as "The Waterson Family", for special events.
 These have included "A Mighty River of Song" at the Royal Albert Hall on 12 May 2007, the BBC Radio 2 Electric Proms concert, "Once in a Blue Moon: A Tribute to Lal Waterson", at Cecil Sharp House in London on 25 October 2007 and "A Tribute to Bert," a concert celebrating the life and work of Albert Lancaster Lloyd, at Cecil Sharp House on 15 November 2008.
 During the summer of 2009, "The Waterson Family" performed at a number of festivals and large concerts throughout England and Ireland.